One way to stretch the home staging budget is to accessorize on the cheap. Without it looking cheap.

 The tray pictured here was made from such castoffs.
 An unused cookie sheet, a shirt that somehow got too small for Mr. Lucky, and some white glue, are all it took to make a stylish tray that could add a touch of color to any room where the colors are going to be repeated elsewhere in the room.

-Here's the thing about re-purposing cheap objects when you are staging: They can't look cheap.
+Here's the thing about re-purposing cheap objects when you are staging: They can't look inexpensive.
 That's important.
-Cheap accessories will cheapen your home.
+Frugal-looking accessories will cheapen your home.
 And the whole point of home staging is to add perceived value to your home.